prime-run/togo/README.md

 - `togo unarchive [task]` - Restore an archived task
 - `togo delete [task]` - Remove a task permanently
 - `togo list [flags]` - View tasks (`--all`, `--archived`)
+- `togo init` - Create an empty `.togo` file in the current directory (enable project-local storage)

+Notes:

+- All commands accept `--source|-s {project|global}` to control where tasks are read/written.

 ### Features in Depth